 In the body of the paper, you will focus on the specific debatable issue or question that you stated in the introduction and discuss it in detail.
 You are expected to present arguments supporting both sides of the issue that you identify, not just the side you may agree with.
 You are learning about and informing the reader about both sides of the issue or question.
 This is the section of the paper where you will need to incorporate outside research into your paper.
 You will need to cite reference material where required.
 A partial list of possible, specific issues is provided below.
 The list is only a sample of potential issues.
 There are many debatable issues on this subject.
 While the body must contain arguments on both sides of your issue of question, you can decide how to present the information.
 Each paragraph can be a point/counterpoint format comparing the relative pros and cons of each side or you can write several paragraphs supporting one side followed by several paragraphs supporting the other side.
+You are required to have at least 4 in-text citations in the body of your paper, with at least two on each side of the topic question or debatable issue.

-Finally, in the conclusion, I would like you to summarize the main points and state your opinion on which side you stand with regard to your debatable issue.
+Finally, in the conclusion, I would like you to briefly summarize the background issue and the main points you presented in the body.
+You should also state your opinion on which side you stand with regard to your debatable issue.
 Just briefly state your reasons.
 You are not expected to make a persuasive argument.
 The largest part of the paper is the body where you provide arguments on both sides of your specific debatable topic.
 The conclusion should not be longer than one or two paragraphs.